developerrky/reactjs-notes-for-professionals/README.md

 # What is ReactJS?
 ReactJS is an open-source, component based front end library responsible only for the view layer of the application.
-It is maintained by Facebook.
+It was created by Jordan Walke, who was a software engineer at Facebook.
+It was initially developed and maintained by Facebook and was later used in its products like WhatsApp & Instagram.
+Facebook developed ReactJS in 2011 in its newsfeed section, but it was released to the public in the month of May 2013.

 React is a JavaScript library for building composable user interfaces.
 This means that we can build a user interface by composing items called components.
 A component is an element that contributes to building a user interface.
 It could be a textbox, a button, a whole form, a group of other components, and so on.
 Even the entire application's user interface is a component.
 So, React encourages the creation of components to build a user interface; it's even better if these components are reusable.